Home | Site Map | Facilities | User Guide | Schedule | Forms | Research | News | Staff | Links

-The Macromolecular Crystallography Group at the Stanford Synchrotron Radiation Laboratory operates and develops beamlines providing state of the art macromolecular crystallography facilities and support for visiting researchers.
-Of the beamlines currently operational, three (BL9-2, BL1-5 and BL14-1) are designed for MAD experiments, two side stations (BL9-1, BL7-1 and BL11-1) are also MAD capable at slightly reduced energy resolution.
-BL12-2, with an undulator source, is optimized for microfocus applications, but can also be used for conventional experiments (MAD, screening, etc.).
+The Macromolecular Crystallography Group at the Stanford Synchrotron Radiation Lightsource operates and develops beamlines providing state of the art macromolecular crystallography facilities and support for visiting researchers.
+Of the beamlines currently operational BL9-2 and BL14-1 are designed for MAD experiments; the side station BL7-1 is also MAD capable at slightly reduced energy resolution.
+BL12-1 and BL12-2, with an undulator source, are optimized for microfocus applications, but can also be used for conventional experiments (MAD, screening, etc.).
 Researchers from universities, industry, and government laboratories around the world can gain access to the beamline facilities by submitting a research proposal.
-Updates on beamline facilities and other user information are posted to the px-ssrl mailing list.
+Updates on beamline facilities and other user information are posted here.

 News: